Fast4 Tennis: History

 Trials of the format began in Melbourne in October 2014, with clubs around Australia trialing it.

 The first major public match of Fast4 was on January 12, 2015, when Roger Federer and Lleyton Hewitt played in an exhibition match at Qantas Credit Union Arena in Sydney, Federer winning 4–3^{(5–3)}, 2–4, 3–4^{(3–5)}, 4–0, 4–2.
 The match was broadcast live nationally in Australia on Nine Network as well as some international networks.

 Rafael Nadal also participated in the Fast4 promotion with an exhibition match on January 13, 2015 at Melbourne Park, site of the Australian Open.
-The match was played inside Hisense Arena.
+The match was played at Margaret Court Arena.
 Fernando Verdasco was one of the participants in the exhibition.

 In December 2016, it was announced that the 2017 Hopman Cup would be the first official tournament to feature the Fast4 format, being applied only in mixed doubles matches.

 In 2020, amid the suspension of the international tennis season due to the COVID-19 pandemic, world men's no. 1 Novak Djokovic organized a series of exhibition tournaments using the Fast4 format known as the Adria Tour.